 Young people are also less curious about sex than young people used to be.
 For better or worse, previous generations of young people felt that much of sexuality was mysterious.

 Understandably (but erroneously), many of today’s porn-consuming young people feel they’ve seen it all via porn, and so they’re simply less curious and less motivated to investigate it.

-As 2022 gallops along, we’re living through a perfect storm of factors leading to a decline in sexual activity among young people (with just a few exceptions, like middle-class white gay males).
+As 2022 gallops along, we’re living through a perfect storm of factors leading to a decline in sexual activity among young people.

 Economics will unfold as it always has.
 Along with unexpected events like the war in Ukraine and trends like the falling age of menarche, the world’s impact on our personal sexuality will proceed no matter what we do.

 But for hundreds of years, we’ve seen the way that everyday behavior (including sexual choices) changes in response to the disruptions of new technologies, such as electricity, the car, air conditioning, and the birth control pill.

 We’re already seeing the impact of smart phones and the Internet on many aspects of life, including child-rearing, shopping, and news consumption.
 It would be naive to assume that sexuality would be exempt from the profound impact of smart phones and the internet.
 Surveys that reveal that Americans—and Germans and Japanese and others—are having sex less frequently and even masturbating less frequently are solid evidence that our sexuality isn’t exempt after all.

 So why are young people having sex less?
 The impact of economics, 24/7 porn, and new friendship and courtship patterns driven by smartphones and the Internet.